a-paxton/xsede-quickstarts/README.md

 You've got your XSEDE allocation -- but what now?
 Here's a quickstart guide to starting a Jetstream instance, getting it ready to go, and spinning up your computational environment of choice.

-Currently, the guide is written only for macOS users, but we'd welcome others to contribute similar guides for their own OS needs!
+Currently, the guide is written only for macOS users, but we'd welcome others to contribute similar guides for their own OS needs.

 ## Contributing